ktrieu/new-website/blog/protected/bootloader/part-1.md

 tags: secret
 layout: blogpost.njk
 ---
-First, some introductory stuff.
-We’re going to be using Rust, because I like it.
+Some introductory stuff: We’re going to be using Rust, because I like it.
 I’ll leave it at that.
 The other bit of intro we need to cover is what exactly the “boot environment” I mentioned consists of.

 ## UEFI